-My presentations combine a “Ted Talks” style lecture of interesting topics such as acoustical science of resonators, the artful listening of music as accompaniment to your own imagination, research and development of an idea from concept to patent as an inventor, and the struggles of Music, Fire and Ice as a paramedic firefighter/rescuer and musician in Antarctica.
-The musical portion of the program consists of original works as well as unique arrangements of popular songs performed by world class vibraphonist PIPER.
+A “Ted Talks” style lecture of interesting topics such as the Science of Resonators, the Artful Listening of Music to accompany your imagination, Research and Development of An Idea from concept to patent as an inventor, and the struggles of Music, Fire and Ice as a paramedic firefighter/rescuer and musician at the South Pole, McMurdo Station and other remote locations in Antarctica.
+The musical portion of the program consists of original works as well as unique arrangements of popular songs.

 Price Range: Contact for rates